The Village Hall is located at 4 Chapel Road, Great Eversden, Cambridge, CB23 1HP.

 The main hall is 10.20m x 11.90m and contains a stage which can extend to 14 feet (416cm wide x 426cm deep x 78cm high).
 There are pillars in the main hall shown here.
 There is a committee room which is 4m x 6.6m.
 Please refer to the Village Hall Floor Plan for the layout.

 There is a commercial kitchen including a commercial dishwasher, a large fridge and a small freezer.
 The kitchen is fully stocked with cutlery, glasses and crockery.
 There are disabled toilet facilities and baby changing facilities.
-There is a digital projection system, a sound system, a hearing induction loop and a microphone.
+We have WiFi, a digital projection system, a sound system, a hearing induction loop and a microphone.

 There are 30 parking spaces: 4 spaces suitable for disabled parking at the front of the Hall, 9 in the carpark, and 17 in the signposted overflow parking area (grassed area).